 Located in Perth, Western Australia.

-Honey X is part of Western Australia's largest collective commercial beekeeping and packing family.
+Honey X is part of the region’s largest commercial beekeeping and packing network, delivering scale, expertise, and reliability.

 A man in a bee suit holding a beehive.